buckldav/merit-learn/docs/golang/deploy2.md

 echo "conf/prod.conf" >> .gitignore
 ```

 Modify `conf/prod.conf` to have your production database creds.
+Ensure that you replace `USERNAME` and `PASSWORD` with your generated credentials.

 ```
 sessionproviderconfig = postgres://USERNAME:PASSWORD@postgres:5432/USERNAME?sslmode=disable